frh3ddy/overmind/packages/overmind-website/guides/beginner/03_connectingcomponents.md

 ### Arrays

-When we just access en array in a component it will rerender if the array itself is replaced, removed or we do a mutation to it.
+When we just access an array in a component it will rerender if the array itself is replaced, removed or we do a mutation to it.
 That would mean we push a new item to it, we splice it or sort it.

 ```marksy
 h(Example, { name: "guide/connectingcomponents/array_1" })